cfech/spring-security/README.md

 - there is no OAuth2 code
 - different grant types are for different use cases
    - Authorization Code - user accounts
-   - PKCE - used for SPA
+   - PKCE - similar to Authorization code but has a different way for teh client (A Browser based SPA in most cases) to login to the `Auth Server`, this is becuase in a browser based application it is very difficult to protect the `Client Secret`.
-   - Client Credentials - server to server communication
+   - Client Credentials - server to server communication, when there is no user involved
    - Device Code - for IOT such as smart tv
    - Refresh Token - used to refresh the `Access Token`
    - Implicit Flow (deprecated, will be remove with Oauth2.1)